-(Article Updated June 12, 2018 for Pennsylvania events in July 2018)
+(Article Updated June 12, 2021 for Pennsylvania events in July 2021)

 Since Philadelphia is the birthplace of the United States, it should come as no surprise that the city hosts one of the country’s best July 4th celebrations.
-In addition to ticketed events, over 50 free events will occur throughout the city during the festival.
+In addition to ticketed events, dozens of free events will occur throughout the city during the festival.

 For more information, visit the event’s website.

-Gettysburg Battlefield Reenactment in Gettysburg – July 5-8
+Gettysburg Battlefield Reenactment in Gettysburg – July 3-4

-Pittsburgh Vintage Grand Prix in Pittsburgh – July 6-15
+Pittsburgh Vintage Grand Prix in Pittsburgh – July 11-25

 For more information, visit the festival’s website.

-Blobfest in Phoenixville – July 13-15
+BrewFest in Harrisburg – July 17

 Rain Day Festival in Waynesburg – July 29

 Waynesburg, a community in southwestern Pennsylvania, might be the only place in America that wants rain on its biggest festival day of the year.
-In fact, it has rained on 115 of the 144 Rain Days in the past.
-Now in its 145th year, the Rain Day Festival features entertainment, a street festival, pageant, and much more.
+In fact, it has rained on 115 of the 147 Rain Days in the past.
+Now in its 148th year, the Rain Day Festival features entertainment, a street festival, pageant, and much more.

 The highlight is the annual hat bet, where the community of Waynesburg bets a local or national celebrity that it will rain in the town on Rain Day.
 The loser sends a hat to the winner.